dogw4t3r/ffp/README.md

 <br>

-### Aug, 8 - Pawn attacks
+### Aug, 12 - Mapping piece attacks/moves
 To make move generation possible, the engine needs to know all available moves.
-For that, it is recommended to generate move-sets for each piece, that store all squares the piece can move to.
+It is recommended to generate move-sets for each piece, that store all squares a piece can move to.
-Since pawns can only move forward and not backward, the bitwise operations to calculate white pawns moves and black pawn moves have to be handled seperately. or vise versa.
+To achieve this, we perform bitwise shifts on our bitboards.
+The size of the shift depends on how a specific type of piece moves.

+> Compass Rose - to visualize bit shifts for one step in any direction
 ```
-// Compass rose to visualize bit shifts
   noWe         nort         noEa
           +7    +8    +9
               \  |  /